 In California and the United States the concern for emissions during regeneration is greatest for HDD engines that have a duty cycle with an exhaust temperature that is low.
 Some examples of vehicles of this type are both highway and off highway construction equipment, inner city transportation, and local haulers of bulk materials.
 The regeneration problem is less of a concern for HDD vehicles primarily driven on the highway where exhaust temperatures are high.
-In fact, the 2010 Volvo highway trucks have eliminated the need for an active regeneration event on their highway trucks with the use of their highly integrated SCR/DPF after treatment system.
-For the highway version of the 2010 Volvo trucks PM is removed from the DPF by a passive regeneration, which makes use of catalytic chemical reactions in the DPF.
+In fact, the 2010 Volvo highway trucks have eliminated the need for an active regeneration event on their highway version of the 2010 Volvo trucks PM is removed from the DPF by a passive regeneration, which makes use of catalytic chemical reactions in the DPF.